 Ending your plan early

-If you decide you no longer want to live in your home for any reason, you can end your retained life estate early either by giving your remaining interest to or by selling your property in cooperation with us.
+If you decide you no longer want to live in your home for any reason, you can end your retained life estate early either by giving your remaining interest to the American Red Cross or by selling your property in cooperation with us.

 Giving your home to our organization requires some extra steps of which you should be aware.
 These steps include the following: